-- Continue a child's or youth's education in the school of origin for the duration of homelessness, according to his or her best interest, or enroll the child or youth in any public school that nonhomeless students who live in the attendance area where he or she is living are eligible to attend. - O The term "school of origin" means the school that the child or youth attended when permanently housed or the school in which the child or youth was last enrolled, including a public preschool. - O "School of origin" includes the designated receiving school at the next grade level for all feeder schools when a child or youth completes the final grade level served by the school of origin. - Immediately enroll a child or youth even if he or she is unable to provide records normally required for enrollment or has missed application or enrollment deadlines during any period of homelessness. - Contact the last school attended to obtain relevant records if enrolling a homeless child or youth. - Assist with obtaining immunization records, other health records, or immunizations, if needed - Make any record ordinarily kept by the school available when a child or youth enters a new school or school district. - Conduct disputes over eligibility, school enrollment or school selection according to the LEA's and SEA's dispute resolution policy, providing written notice to the parent, guardian, or unaccompanied youth with the school district's decision and instructions for how to initiate a dispute. - Treat information regarding a student's living situation as a student educational record and not directory information.
+- o School of origin includes the designated receiving school at the next grade level for all feeder schools when a child or youth completes the final grade level served by the school of origin. - Immediately enroll a child or youth even if he or she is unable to provide records normally required for enrollment or has missed application or enrollment deadlines during any period of homelessness. - Contact the last school attended to obtain relevant records if enrolling a homeless child or youth. - Assist with obtaining immunization records, other health records or immunizations, if needed. - Make any record ordinarily kept by the school available when a child or youth enters a new school or school district. - Conduct disputes over eligibility, school enrollment or school selection according to the LEA's and SEA's dispute resolution policy, providing written notice to the parent, guardian or unaccompanied youth with the school district's decision and instructions for how to initiate a dispute. - Treat information regarding a student's living situation as a student educational record and not directory information.
 [42 U.S.C. § 722(g)(3)].

-Education for Homeless Children and Youths, Title IX, Part A of the Every Student Succeeds Act of 2015 (ESSA)
+Education for Homeless Children and Youths, Title IX, Part A of the Every Student Succeeds Act (ESSA) of 20154